 Their Altitude 420 blend consists of 60% Grenache and 40% Syrah, grown on a breezy terrace in “Les Collines.”
 As one of the four Crus of Vinsobres, the vineyard towers over the medieval village.
 The wine is fermented in stainless steel tanks, perfectly preserving a wide range of bright red fruit aromas, orange rind and floral flavors that flow from the bottle.
 In the glass, the wine has a deep royal purple color, almost black at the center.
 Plenty of secondary garrigue aromatics emerge in the nose, including wild blackberries, ripe cherries, a citrus zest, and dried lavender, making it an ideal match for pizzas with veggie toppings, food from the grill, and most red meats.

 It’s a Saturday night quality wine at a Tuesday night price.
 It’s been a while since I’ve been able to get my hands on this beauty.
-Don’t miss out.
+With their amazing announcement last week of a spot in Wine Spectator’s Top 100 list, I made sure I got a few bottles in so that some of you can enjoy this juicy winner.

 Out of stock